jupyter-xeus/xeus-cling/README.md

 ## Installation

 xeus-cling has been packaged for the conda package manager on the linux platform.
 To be sure that the installation works, it is preferable to install `xeus-cling` in a fresh conda environment.
-It also needed to use a **miniconda** installation whereas because with anaconda you can have a conflict with the `libzmq` library which is already installed with anaconda.
+It also needed to use a [miniconda](https://conda.io/miniconda.html) installation because with [anaconda](https://www.anaconda.com/) you can have a conflict with the `zeromq` library which is already installed with anaconda.

 The safest usage is to create an environment named `cling` with your miniconda installation